emsa16/chat-server/README.md

     $ cd chat-server
     $ npm install

-Now one of the following commands can be run:
+Now one of the following commands can be entered:

     $ npm start                 # Runs server in development mode
     $ npm run production        # Runs server in production mode